-If you’ve got an iPhone 7 or an iPhone X and want to upgrade, then you could lose a chunk of change if you drag your feet.
+If you’ve got an iPhone 7, iPhone 8, or an iPhone X and want to upgrade, then you could lose a chunk of change if you drag your feet.
 If you’ve decided to sell, the next big challenge is finding the best price.
 Here’s how to sell your iPhone and get the best possible price for it.

 Sell it to others directly on Craigslist, eBay, etc

 Craigslist, eBay, and other online classifieds are a great way to sell your phone and will give you the most control regarding your iPhone’s selling price.
 If you are willing to deal with the spam, scams, and subpar emails, there are troves of eager Apple fanatics waiting to scoop up your old iOS device at a moment’s notice, regardless of the smartphone’s condition.
 Craigslist and eBay will allow you to set your asking price — as opposed to other online websites that will offer you a fixed amount of money — and often prove the quickest and most lucrative avenues for discarding your device in the local area or otherwise.